mb-89/pydev/README.md

 and one config file (pyproject.toml).

-A similar tool is poetry (https://python-poetry.org/docs/pyproject/#include-and-exclude), however that didnt fit the niche that pydev occupies exactly.
+A similar tool is poetry (https://python-poetry.org/docs/pyproject/#include-and-exclude), however poetry didnt fit the niche that pydev occupies exactly.

 The idea is as follows:
 - Install pydev via pip install git+https://github.com/mb-89/pydev.git